cressidagp/arcluascripts/README.md

 ## Features

-Lua scripts for Instances, Bosses, Creatures, GameObjects, Gossips, Quests, DummySpells and a couple of gm/dev commands.
+Lua scripts for Instances, Bosses, Creatures, GameObjects, Gossips and Quests.
+The main focus is set at Ruby Sanctum.

 Scripts folder has been organizated per map id, with the hope of a multi interpreter feature could eventually be implemented.